cgabriel5/wa-devkit/docs/tohtml.md

 ```
 $ gulp open --file "markdown/previews/tohtml.html"

-# Or...
+# Or.

-$ gulp open --file "markdown/previews/tohtml.html" --open # convert and open file in a new tab
+$ gulp open --file "markdown/previews/tohtml.html" --open # Convert and open file in a new tab.
 ```